 The audio is about 22 minutes long.

 Who might want to do The 100 Day Challenge?

 You might be interested in a goal achievement program if you really want to kick things into high gear and make significant strides in these types of areas:

 - Fitness and/or weight loss

 - Financial, such as income or savings goals

 - Social and community

-- Other area that you want to change or improve.
+- Other areas that you want to change or improve.
 Do you want to write a book?
 Start a website?
 Travel the world?

-Goal achievement in general is about making noticeable change in your life.
+Goal achievement, in general, is about making a noticeable change in your life.
 So when you look back in a few months, you can truly say “wow, I’ve made some serious improvements.”
 And when you look back in a few years, you’ve come exceptionally far.
 If you’re not setting and achieving goals, you may look back and realize your days have blurred together and you’re not living a meaningful life.

 The 100 Day Challenge program overview